Fusion1013/AvasarVault/Cosmology/Inner Planes/Kalament, Plane of Peace.md

 > | **Celestial Body** | [[Cosmology Overview#Calmara (Peace)\|Calmara]] |

 *"I had a name for these waters once.
 I think.
 Beautiful place though.
 Quiet, peaceful.
 I came here to sell.. something.
 Bells?
 Cloth perhaps?
 No matter, the goods can wait.
 I find myself quite tired lately, and every day seems shorter than the last.
 Still, there is no need to hurry.
 There is never any need to hurry here."
--Hadrik Venn, Merchant of the Outer Routes*
+-Hadrik Venn, Merchant of the Inner Routes*
 # Overview
 [[Kalament, Plane of Peace|Kalament]] is an endless, still ocean of light grey smoke.
 Sailing on the seas is impossible with regular means as anything solid will simply pass straight through.
 Travel below the surface also proves a challenge, due to the immense depth and pressure.
 Magical means have been developed to allow objects to float on the surface, though such vessels are difficult and expensive to make.